NuevoFoundation/workshops/content/english/pygame-pong/activity-6.md

 ---

 # Activity 6
-You have come a long way, we hope you are enjoying!
+You have come a long way; we hope you are enjoying this workshop!

-In this activity you need to apply the knowledge about 'if' control structure you learnt in Python basics.
+In this activity, you need to apply your knowledge of 'if' control structures you learned in the Python basics workshop.

 Find `// TODO (ACTIVITY 6)` in the code.
-We have on purpose introduced an `'if'` block that is checking for wrong condition for tracking the score when right paddle miss the ball.
-This not only causing the wrong score to be displayed on screen , as well as it causing the ball to move in erratic manner.
-Can you figure out what 'condition' it should check for when right paddle miss the ball ?
-Feel free to ask if you need help in getting this right.
+We introduced an `'if'` block on purpose that has the wrong condition for tracking the score when the right paddle misses the ball.
+This not only causes the wrong score to be displayed on screen; it causes the ball to move in an erratic manner.
+Can you figure out what 'condition' the `'if` block should check for when the right paddle misses the ball?
+Ask the person beside you, or the workshop staff, if you need help.

 {{% notice tip %}}

-You may need to check the boundary value for horizontal position (represented by 'X' axis) of ball when right paddle misses it.
-Can you guess what value it should be ?
+You may need to check the boundary value for the horizontal position (represented by 'X' axis) of the ball when the right paddle misses it.
+Can you guess what value it should be?
+Press **run** to confirm the result.
-Confirm the result after pressing **run**.

 {{% /notice %}}

 ## Takeaway
-You have just fixed a condition for checking boundary values when ball moves horizontally out of boundary of game.
+You have just fixed a condition for checking boundary values when ball moves horizontally out of the game boundary.